LOOV Organic OÜ Privacy & Cookies Policy

 We process your following personal data:

-We may receive personal data directly from you when you visit our website, when you submit your personal data on our website along with a request to receive the newsletter, or when you contact us via the contact details published on the web.
+We may receive personal data directly from you when you visit our website, when you submit your personal data on our website along with a request to receive the newsletter, request for further information, or when you contact us via the contact details published on the web.

 3. For what purposes do we process your personal data?